ltadeut/ucd-hsk-anki-deck/README.md

 # UCD HSK Anki Deck

-I started UCD's HSK 1.1 class in October 2024 and wanted a way to memorize the vocab learned in classes.
+I started UCD's HSK 1.1 class on October 2024 and wanted a better way to memorize the vocab learned in classes.
-This repository contains the code needed to generate the deck programatically.
+This repository contains the code needed to generate an Anki deck programatically.

-The program is fed the `data.json` file in the root of this directory to do its work.
+The program is fed the `data.json` file to do its work.

-Images and sound assets are not included with this repository due to prevent any copyright trouble (even though they are inside the deck package, meh).
+Images and sound assets are not included with this repository because copyright (even though they are inside the deck package, meh).

-## How does this work?
+## How do I use this?

 My main goal with learning Chinese is to be able to read, so the cards emphasize that.